Joseph P. Watkins: Media and lobbying

 He became the chairman of Students First in 2010.
 The organization is a political action committee that supports Pennsylvania office holders and candidates.
 In 2010, the organization made the largest single donation to a candidate in Pennsylvania, with $3.3 million to Democrat Anthony Hardy Williams.
 Watkins resigned as chairman in August 2012.

 He was host of the Joe Watkins Show, an on-air call-in show.

 In July 2020, Watkins became host of Joe Watkins: State of Independence, a weekly public affairs and interview program airing on the Pennsylvania based Christian TV network, Lighthouse TV.

+He is a member of the cast of the Netflix series "Zero Day" appearing in the final episode, episode six.

+He was a member of the cast of "The Better Sister" on Amazon Prime in episode five.